 Use Linked server to Synapse SQL to implement Polybase-like scenarios in Managed Instance

-Azure Synapse SQL endpoint is a serverless query engine that enables you to read the files on Azure storage.
+Azure Synapse Analytics has a serverless SQL endpoint that enables you to read the files on Azure storage without pre-provisioning resources.
 You can leverage a serverless Synapse SQL endpoint to implement Polybase-like scenarios in Azure SQL Managed Instance.

-Polybase technology enables SQL Server and SQL DW to directly query a large amount of big data stored on the external storage.
-You can run standard SQL queries over different files (such as CSV or parquet) that are placed in Azure Storage or Hadoop without need to load the data in SQL database tables.
+The Polybase technology enables SQL Server and SQL DW to directly query a large amount of big data stored on the external storage.
+You can run standard SQL queries over CSV or Parquet files that are placed in Azure Storage without the need to load the data in SQL database tables.
 Polybase is currently not available in Azure SQL (database or managed instance).
-You can vote for this feature request on Azure feedback site.
-If you need to load data from Azure storage you need to use OPENROWSET(BULK) over Azure storage that works only with CSV and can read a single file.
-As an alternative, you can load external data into a table using some external process such as Azure Data Factory.
+You can vote for this feature request on the Azure feedback site.
+If you need to load data from the Azure storage you need to use OPENROWSET(BULK) over Azure storage that works only with the Text/CSV format and can read a single file.
+As an alternative, you can load external data into a table using some external processes such as Azure Data Factory.

-Azure Synapse Analytics is a big data analytics service that enables you to query and analyze data on Azure storage.
-With Synapse Analytics workspace, you are getting one SQL serverless query endpoint that enables you analyze your data using T-SQL language.
-There is no upfront cost for this default serverless endpoint.
+Azure Synapse Analytics is a big data analytics service that enables you to query and analyze data on the Azure Data Lake storage.
+With Synapse Analytics, you are getting one serverless SQL query endpoint that enables you to analyze your Azure data using T-SQL language.
+There is no upfront cost for this default serverless SQL endpoint.
 You are charged per each query depending on the amount of data that the query process (few dollars per TB processed).
-This looks like a perfect match for Polybase-like scenarios because it can queries the files on Azure Data Lake.
-However, this functionality is not available in Azure SQL.
+This looks like a perfect match for the Polybase-like scenarios.

-Since Synapse SQL query endpoint is T-SQL compliant SQL endpoint, you can create a linked server that references it and run the remote queries.
-In this article you will see how to implement that kind of solution.
+Since the serverless Synapse SQL query endpoint is a T-SQL compliant endpoint, you can create a linked server that references it and run the remote queries.
+In this article, you will see how to integrate these services.

 As a first step, you need to provision your Azure Azure Synapse Analytics workspace and set up some tables.
-If you don’t have Synapse Analytics workspace, you can easily deploy it using Azure portal or this Deployment template.
-Synapse workspace automatically deploys one serverless Synapse SQL endpoint that is everything we need for this kind of analysis.
-With SQL endpoint you are getting the functionally that looks like standalone Polybase service, but it is much more.
+If you don’t have Synapse Analytics workspace, you can easily deploy it using the Azure portal or this Deployment template.
+Synapse workspace automatically deploys one serverless Synapse SQL endpoint that is everything we need for this kind of integration.
+You don’t need any additional resources on the Synapse side.

-You are not reserving resources or paying for default Synapse Workspace if you are not using it.
-Synapse SQL endpoint in the workspace is charged per query.
-If you are not executing queries on default endpoint you are not paying anything.
+You are not reserving resources or paying for the default Synapse Analytics configuration if you are not using it.
+The serverless Synapse SQL endpoint in the workspace is charged per query.
+If you are not executing the queries on a serverless SQL endpoint you are not paying anything.
 There is no additional fixed cost for this service.

-In Synapse SQL we can query the files on Azure Data Lake storage using OPENROWSET function:
+With a serverless Synapse SQL endpoint we can query the files on Azure Data Lake storage using the OPENROWSET function:

 select * from openrowset(bulk 'https://****.blob.core.windows.net/year=*/*/*.parquet', format='parquet') as cases

-- It can read both csv and parquet files on Azure storage
+- The OPENROWSET function can read both CSV and Parquet files

-- It can reference set of files using wildcards (*.parquet or /year=*/month=*/*.parquet)
+- You can reference a set of files using wildcards (for example, *.parquet or /year=*/month=*/*.parquet)

-- It can automatically get the schema from underlying parquet files without need to specify format file
+- It can automatically infer the schema from the underlying CSV or Parquet files without a need to specify a format file

-In addition to OPENROWSET, you can create external table on top of set of files on azure storage and query them via standard external table interface.
-The following script creates external table on a set of CSV files placed on the paths that match the pattern csv/population/year=*/month=* :
+In addition to the OPENROWSET function, you can create an external table on a set of files and query them using a standard table interface.
+The following script creates one external table on a set of CSV files placed on the paths that match the pattern csv/population/year=*/month=* :

 CREATE EXTERNAL TABLE csv.population ( country_code VARCHAR (5), country_name VARCHAR (100), year smallint, population bigint ) WITH ( LOCATION = 'csv/population/year=*/month=*/*.csv', DATA_SOURCE = AzureDataSource, FILE_FORMAT = QuotedCsvWithHeader );

 Linked servers in Managed Instance enable you to link remote SQL Server or Azure SQL endpoint and send remote queries or join remote tables with the local ones.
-Since default SQL Serverless query endpoint in Azure Synapse Analytics is T-SQL compatible query engine, you can create linked server pointing to Synapse SQL in the workspace created.
+Since the serverless SQL query endpoint in Azure Synapse Analytics is a T-SQL compatible query engine, you can reference it using a linked server:

 EXEC master.dbo.sp_addlinkedserver @server = N'SynapseSQL',@srvproduct=N'', @provider=N'SQLNCLI11', @datasrc=N'mysynapseworkspace-ondemand.sql.azuresynapse.net', @catalog=N'master'; EXEC master.dbo.sp_addlinkedsrvlogin @rmtsrvname=N'SynapseSQL', @useself=N'False', @locallogin=NULL, @rmtuser=N'<your user name here>',@rmtpassword='<your password>' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'remote proc transaction promotion', @optvalue=N'false' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'rpc', @optvalue=N'true' GO EXEC master.dbo.sp_serveroption @server=N'SynapseSQL', @optname=N'rpc out', @optvalue=N'true' GO

 You can also use UI in SSMS to create this linked server and just these parameters.
 Once you setup your linked server to Synapse SQL default query endpoint, you can start reading external data on Azure Data Lake storage.

 SET QUOTED_IDENTIFIER OFF EXEC(" select * from openrowset(bulk 'https://pandemicdatalake.blob.core.windows.net/public/curated/covid-19/ecdc_cases/latest/ecdc_cases.parquet', format='parquet') as cases ") AT SynapseSQL

-NOTE: Make sure that you have configured RPC options in the Linked server configuration using `sp_serveroption` procedure in the setup script above, or you will get the messages like: Server ‘SynapseSQL’ is not configured for RPC.
+NOTE: Make sure that you have configured RPC options in the Linked server configuration using the `sp_serveroption` procedure in the setup script above.
+Otherwise, you will get the message like: Server ‘SynapseSQL’ is not configured for RPC.
 You need to set ‘rpc’ and ‘rpc out’ options to value true.

-You can create complex ad-hoc reports and fetch the data via SynapseSQL to Managed Instance as shown in the following example:
+You can create complex reports and fetch the data using the linked server that references the SynapseSQL endpoint:

 SET QUOTED_IDENTIFIER OFF EXEC(" use SampleDB; SELECT nyc.filename() AS [filename],COUNT_BIG(*) AS [rows] FROM OPENROWSET( BULK 'parquet/taxi/year=2017/month=9/*.parquet', DATA_SOURCE = 'SqlOnDemandDemo', FORMAT='PARQUET' ) nyc GROUP BY nyc.filename(); ") AT SynapseSQL;

-NOTE: If you want to run this query, make sure that you have created database SampleDB on your Synapse SQL endpoint and that you have created data source using this setup script.
+NOTE: If you want to run this query, make sure that you have created a database named SampleDB on your serverless Synapse SQL endpoint and that you have created a data source ‘SqlOnDemandDemo’ using this setup script.

 Querying remote external tables

-The following query uses 4-part name reference to read data from external table placed in SampleDb query in SynapseSQL linked server:
+The following query uses a 4-part name reference to read data from an external table placed in SampleDb database on the linked server called SynapseSQL:

 select * from SynapseSQL.SampleDB.csv.population